JaronWenger/TO-DO-LIST/README.md

 # TO DO LIST

-A simple React website that allows the user to add items to a list as well as delete them by clicking on them.
+A simple React.js website that allows the user to add items to a list as well as delete them by clicking on them.

 Below is a link to this site.